New universal operator approximation theorem for encoder-decoder architectures: Approximation properties

 where $\Vert T_n\Vert$ denotes the operator norm of $T_n$.
 Since $S$ in dense in $\X$, there are $v_i^{(n)}\in S$ such that Further, for any $f\in \X$ it follows that

-Therefore, $\tilde{T}_n$ uniformly converges to the identity on every compact set $K\subset \X$, since $T_n$ has this property and since compact sets are bounded. \end{proof}
+Therefore, $\tilde{T}_n$ uniformly converges to the identity on every compact set $K\subseteq \X$, since $T_n$ has this property and since compact sets are bounded. \end{proof}

-As in the previous sections, the mappings $\tilde{T}_n$ in Theorem \ref{thm:Tn_substitute_dense_set} admit a canonical representation of the form $\tilde{T}_n = D_n\circ E_n$ where $D_n$ and $E_n$ are decoders and encoders, respectively.
-As the elements $v_i^{(n)}$ are chosen from a dense set $S\subset \X,$ we call $D_n$ dense decoders.
-Furthermore, we call the corresponding encoders $E_n$ auxiliary encoders, as they do not make specific use of the $v_i^{(n)}$.
-Both decoders and encoders are shown shown in Table \ref{tab:substitution_encoder} and satisfy the required conditions in Definition \ref{def:EDAP_normed_space} of the EDAP for the separable normed space $\X.$

 If $\X$ is a Hilbert space, it is possible to construct an encoder that also uses $v_i^{(n)}$.
-This will be of interest in Section \ref{sec:basisONet} when discussing BasisONets \cite{Hua2023}. \begin{theorem} Assume that $\X$ is a separable Hilbert space and $S\subseteq \X$ be dense.
-Then for every $n\in \N$ there are $v_1^{(n)},...,v_n^{(n)}\in S$ such that the mappings
+This will be of interest in \Cref{sec:basisONet} when discussing BasisONets \cite{Hua2023}. \begin{theorem} Assume that $\X$ is a separable Hilbert space and $S\subseteq \X$ be dense.
+Then for every $n\in \N$ there are $v_1^{(n)},...,v_n^{(n)}\in S$ such that the mappings $\tilde{T}_n = D_n\circ E_n$ defined by

-converges uniformly to the identity on every compact $K\subset \X$. \end{theorem} \begin{proof} Choose an orthonormal basis $(b_i)_{i\in \N}$ of $\X$.
-Then the mappings $T_n$ constructed in Section \ref{sec:Tn_schauder} are given by
+converge uniformly to the identity on every compact $K\subseteq \X$.
+Hence, $\tilde{T}_n$ are suitable choices in \Cref{def:BAP} of the BAP.
+We call $E_n$ dense encoders.
+Note that $D_n$ are dense decoders as in \Cref{thm:Tn_substitute_dense_set} \end{theorem} \begin{proof} Choose an orthonormal basis $(b_i)_{i\in \N}$ of $\X$.
+Then the mappings $T_n$ constructed in \Cref{sec:Tn_schauder} are given by

 For any $n\in \N$, choose $v_1^{(n)},...,v_n^{(n)}\in S$ such that

 Note that $\Vert v_i^{(n)}\Vert \leq 1 + \Vert v_i^{(n)} - b_i \Vert$.
 For all $f\in \X$, it follows from the triangular and Cauchy-Schwartz inequality that